prajith/Linux-scripts/IntMon/README.md

 # Linux-scripts -intmon -  Interrupt monitoring Script

- With machines with 20 or 30 of CPUs,  it difficult to  track or even observe interrupt pattern, especially on a heavily loaded system.
+ With machines with 20 or 30  CPUs,  it difficult to  track or even observe interrupt pattern, especially on a heavily loaded system.
  This handy tool will help to give a summary